 For example, our Dowel Sode down there in the photo has a sail shape that copies the Japanese Sode Dako.

-On this page, the focus is definitely on single-liners, and 'flat' types of kites in particular.
+On this page, the focus is definitely on single-liners, and 'flat' kites in particular.

 However, I like to include designs with bowed spars or dihedral in the 'flat' category.
 Not to mention Deltas, despite the small amount of billow in their sails which helps to keep them stable.